tyler-r-smith/meteor-video-chat/README.md

 	    }

 ## Making a Call
-In this step we initialize the webcam and peer connection:
+In this step we initialize the webcam.
+The first parameter specifies whether you would like to set up the peer connection, as this is called automatically by receiving a call.

-    window.VideoCallServices.loadLocalWebcam();
+    window.VideoCallServices.loadLocalWebcam(false, callback);
 This function takes 2 parameters, the local video Id and a callback.
 Next you must make the call:

     window.VideoCallServices.callRemote(**meteor _id of the user you are calling**) If you are initializing the webcam and making a call in the same function block, it is best to call the `callRemote()` function from within the `loadLocalWebcam()` callback like so:

-    window.VideoCallServices.loadLocalWebcam(undefined, function() {
+    window.VideoCallServices.loadLocalWebcam(true, function() {
       window.VideoCallServices.callRemote(**meteor _id of the user you are calling**) });
 ## Receiving a phone call
 A number of things happen when you receive a phone call: `onReceivePhoneCall()` function is called and the, if you set a ringtone, it will be set to play, a helper called "incomingPhoneCall" will be set to true and so will a session variable called "phoneIsRinging".

 To answer a call, like before you must initialize the peer connection and webcam and then call the `answerCall()`function.
+The first parameter must be false.

-        window.VideoCallServices.loadLocalWebcam(function() {
+        window.VideoCallServices.loadLocalWebcam(false, function() {
 	        window.VideoCallServices.answerCall()
 	    });
 Answer call stops the ringtone, sets the aforementioned helper/session variables to false and directs the caller and callee video streams to the appropriate `<video>` elements.